 Aside from those minor niggles, I don’t really have much to fault it on.
 They email you when a survey is available which is great for me because I’m rubbish at checking survey sites and considering the pay is a lot better than most sites, the surveys are quite frequent.
 In November so far, I’ve been invited to participate in £13 worth of surveys, and I would say £20 a month is a pretty steady amount to earn.

 Earnings come in the form of points but 1 point = £1 so it’s easy to track where you are.
-You are offered £1 per 5 minutes which equates to a very decent £12 hour – not that there’s enough surveys to earn that obviously, but it’s better than the 17p you’ll get for a 15 minute survey on Qmee/Curious Cat and the like.
+You can earn £1 per 5 minutes which equates to a very decent £12 hour.
+Not that there’s enough surveys to earn that obviously, but it’s better than the 17p you’ll get for a 15 minute survey on Qmee/Curious Cat and the like.

 They do have quality control checks, so be careful when you enter your details.
 I accidently entered my DOB as 1979 instead of 1989 on the survey access screen and because I then input the correct year within the survey they screened me out because they picked up on the conflicting information.

-There’s not much more to tell you than that really – I’d say it’s worth adding to your list and if you consistently take part in all the surveys offered you can probably cash out a few times a year and an extra couple of hundred pound a year for answering an occasional 5-15 minute survey isn’t to be sniffed at.
+There’s not much more to tell you than that really.
+I’d say it’s worth adding to your list.
+If you consistently take part in all the surveys offered you can probably cash out a few times a year.
+And an extra couple of hundred pound a year for answering an occasional 5-15 minute survey isn’t to be sniffed at.

 Join Populus Live here and let me know your thoughts!

 I started Katie Saves while on Maternity Leave to document our adjustment to living on less.
 Now back in work - I blog about all things money with a little life organisation thrown in for good measure.
 Join me!